Department of Physician Assistant Studies and Athletic Training

 ATTR 2300.
 Introduction to Athletic Training.
 3 Hours.

-This course is an introduction to the profession of Athletic Training.
-Topics include methods of care, treatment, and rehabilitation of athletic injuries.
-Laboratory experiences are provided to assist the student with athletic injury scenarios.
+Students are introducted to the profession of Athletic Training.
+Topics may include methods of care, treatment, and rehabilitation of athletic injuries.
+Laboratory experiences are provided to allow students the opportunity to practice skills and procedures.
+Fifty clinical observation hours under the supervision of a licensed and certified athletic trainer are included in this course.
 This course is offered in the Fall only.

 Prerequisite: Department Approval.